ministryofjustice/itpolicycontent/content/confluence/access-control.md

 Access control is primarily about enforcing three information security principles:

-*   The **‘need-to-know’** principle – restricting access to information based on a business requirement;
+*   The **'need-to-know'** principle – restricting access to information based on a business requirement;
 *   **Non-repudiation** of User actions –holding a User accountable for their actions on an ICT system; and,
-*   The **‘least privilege’** principle – assigning the least number of privileges required to fulfil their work.
+*   The **'least privilege'** principle – assigning the least number of privileges required to fulfil their work.

 ## User registration and account creation